DataDog/integrations-extras/cloudaeye/README.md

 - Click on **Install Integration** button.

-- You need to create a [CloudAEye account](https://docs.cloudaeye.com/user-guide/tasks/register.html) if you do not already have one.
+1. Create a [CloudAEye account](https://docs.cloudaeye.com/user-guide/tasks/register.html) if you do not already have one.

 - On successful registration, login to your cloudaeye account and add a **Datadog Integration**.
 Follow this [step-by-step guide](https://docs.cloudaeye.com/user-guide/integrations/datadog.html) to setup this integration.